Sogaria (Kota)–Danapur Express

-The 19801 / 19802 Sogaria (Kota)–Danapur Express is an upcoming Express train belonging to West Central Railway zone that runs between the city Sogaria (Kota) of Rajasthan and Danapur of Bihar in India.
+The 19801 / 19802 Sogaria (Kota)–Danapur Express is an Express train belonging to West Central Railway zone that runs between the city Sogaria (Kota) of Rajasthan and Danapur of Bihar in India.

 It operates as train number 19801 from Sogaria (Kota) to Danapur and as train number 19802 in the reverse direction, serving the states of Bihar, Uttar Pradesh, Madhya Pradesh and Rajasthan.